hitz-zentroa/truthfulqa-multi/README.md

 ### Cultural Nuances Analysis

 Scripts in `analysis/cultural_nuances/` are used to investigate if there are differences in model performance on questions with local/cultural nuances versus global questions.
-It relies on a predefined list of culturally specific instances (likely from `veritasqa.csv`).
+It relies on a predefined list of culturally specific instances from VeritasQA.

--   **`test_local_instances.py`**: Loads judge results, separates instances based on whether they are in the `veritasqa.csv` list (global) or not (local), and then calculates and outputs performance metrics for these two subsets.
-Results are saved to `analysis/cultural_nuances/results.csv`.
+-   **`test_local_instances.py`**: Loads judge results, separates instances based on whether they are in the VeritasQA list (global) or not (local), and then calculates and outputs performance metrics for these two subsets.
     ```bash
     python analysis/cultural_nuances/test_local_instances.py
     ```